collaborativebioinformatics/vcfs2kgs/README.md

 ## Dataset

 As described in the flowchart above, we used the [COAD-CPTAC dataset](https://www.cbioportal.org/study/summary?id=coad_cptac_2019) as the proof-of-concept dataset.
-In theory, the pipeline should broadly be applicable to other similarly-structured datasets, though components of it may need to be changes (particularly which concept the patients are linked to).
+In theory, the pipeline should broadly be applicable to other similarly-structured datasets, though components of it may need to be changed (particularly which concept the patients are linked to and potentially some formatting around the loading of the data).
+The rest of the framework should be broadly portable, though, including the querying of the databases for unifying identifiers.

 ## Graph Construction